Maitland Family Summary

 husband, and her Maitland children were even called Halahan in the 1851

-quoted as born in Jamaica.
-Our G grandfather, Francis 3rd must
+as born in Jamaica.
+Our G grandfather, Francis 3rd must therefore

-Maitland, always known as NG or NMG, on arrival into the US West Coast in
+George Maitland, always known as NG or NGM, on arrival into the US West Coast

-no demonstrated connection with the Scottish family.
-A slightly fanciful idea
+have no demonstrated connection with the Scottish family.
+A slightly fanciful

-is that NGM, having married a girl from the Northern US born 15 years after
+idea is that NGM, having married a girl from the Northern US born 15 years

 connections!
 NG and his elder brother Edward William, EW, were (jokingly)